Question: I watch a lot of porn that I am not that interested in acting out in reality. Am I just in denial about what I'm aroused to?

 It doesn't necessarily have to mean anything.

 These arousing thoughts and fantasies are often concerning because it challenges our unnecessarily rigid sexual identity.
 A hetero man can still identify as hetero if they find a video of a masturbating man arousing.
 A kinky person can still identify as kinky even though 80% of their masturbatory fantasies are of sexual behaviors approved of by the Catholic Church.

-Although some may try, no one has the right to police your sexual identity.
+Although some may try, no one has the right to define, gate keep, or police your sexual identity.

 So my challenge to you is to accept your arousal pattern for what it is.
-You can’t dictate what gets you sexually excited, much like you can’t control whether you enjoy chocolate ice cream more than vanilla (or for the real sickies, strawberry).
+You can’t dictate what gets you sexually excited, much like you can’t control whether you enjoy chocolate ice cream more than vanilla (or strawberry if you're a weirdo).

 There are many reasons why a sexually arousing fantasy may not lead to actual behavior.
-It may be too physically risky to your health (barebacking 100 strangers), illegal (digging a grave to touch a corpse scrotum), or simply impractical or unlikely (getting peed on by the cast of American Horror Story).
+It may be too physically risky to your health (barebacking 100 strangers), illegal and unethical (digging a grave to touch a corpse's scrotum), or simply impractical or unlikely (getting peed on by the entire cast of Season 23 of The Bachelor).